SvenWesterlaken/mongo4j/README.md

 );
 ```

 Authentication can be specified as an second argument to use the same authentication for all drivers.
+Authentication set per host will override these global authentication settings.

-Otherwise specify it per host.
-The same goes for options. if you want to only use shared options make sure you pass `null` as a second argument:
+The same goes for options.
+If you only want to use shared options, make sure you pass `null` as a second argument:

 ```javascript
 const mongo4j = require('mongo4j');